timfeuring/Portfolio/_posts/2019-08-11-extra-butter.md

     <span class="additional-img-desc">First digital sketches to figure out contrasts in the letters and to refine the arrangement </span>
 </div>

 The next step is to refine the sketches, determine shapes, to figure out how letters  intertwine into each other.
 In this case, I chose to work digitally with a graphic tablet.
 The arrangement of letters gets tighter, details get clearer and clearer, and the forms start to grow together to form a unit.
-A grid in the Background helps with spacings.
+A grid in the Background helps with spacing.
 This is one of the most crucial steps to get the design just right.

 <!--  -->
 <div class="additional-img">